On sunny days, there are few places in the world that can match the beauty of Ireland’s islands.

-Hundreds of islands dot the coastline of Ireland, each one offering something very unique.
-From the wild adventures of pirate queens and one-eyed warrior kings to surprising appearances of wild wallabies or a tropical lagoon in Irish waters, these islands can give you an otherworldly experience.
+And even on wet and misty days, the islands are as compelling.
+Their rugged features become more dramatic.
+They inspire stories – and adventures.
+Hundreds of islands dot the coastline of Ireland, each one offering something unique.
+From the wild tales of pirate queens and one-eyed warrior kings to surprising appearances of wild wallabies or a tropical lagoon in Irish waters, these nine islands can give you an otherworldly experience.

 Tory Island is the most remote of all the islands of Ireland.
-With a population of roughly 150 people, one hotel and a handful of B&Bs, the buzz of city life will fade away quickly here, with the feeling of bygone days taking its place.
+Since it has a population of roughly 150 people, just one hotel and a handful of B&Bs, the buzz of city life will fade away quickly here, with the feeling of bygone days taking its place.
 As part of Donegal’s Gaeltacht region, Irish is the first language here but English is also spoken.

 Tory is a swimmer’s and diver’s dream.
-It's highly recommended you go for a dip at the harbour or book in a diving session with Mevagh Dive Centre to investigate the wreck of the HMS Wasp, a Royal Navy gunboat whose crew was en route to evict poor tenant families in 1884.
-It’s said that the island’s Neolithic cursing stone, Cloch na Mallacht, was used to steer the ship off course and meet its untimely end.
+We recommend a dip at the harbor or book a diving session with Mevagh Dive Centre to investigate the wreck of the HMS Wasp, a Royal Navy gunboat whose crew was en route to evict poor tenant families in 1884.
+It’s said that the island’s Neolithic cursing stone, Cloch na Mallacht, was used to steer the ship off course and toward its untimely end.

-Tory Island is rich in folklore, with Balor, the one-eyed warrior king of the Irish mythological superrace, the Fomorians, ruling there.
-On the east coast of the island, the ruins of his fort (Dún Balor) look out across the Atlantic Ocean and from here, you can see An Eochair Mhór (the big key), a long spur that juts out from a peninsula, forming An Tor Mór (the big rock), where Balor imprisoned his daughter to prevent her from getting pregnant.
-The locals also have a long-standing tradition of choosing a king to represent them; the last King of Tory passed away in October 2018.
+Tory Island is rich in folklore, with Balor, the one-eyed warrior king of the mythological Irish superrace the Fomorians ruling there.
+On the east coast of the island, the ruins of his fort (Dún Balor) look out across the Atlantic Ocean.
+From here, you can see An Eochair Mhór (the big key), a long spur that juts out from a peninsula, forming An Tor Mór (the big rock), where Balor imprisoned his daughter to prevent her from getting pregnant.
+The locals also have a longstanding tradition of choosing a king to represent them; the last King of Tory passed away, alas, in October 2018.

-Get there: Ferries for Tory Island depart every day from Magheraroarty Pier, Co.
-Donegal.
+Get there: Ferries for Tory Island depart every day from Magheraroarty Pier, County Donegal.
 The journey takes roughly 45 minutes and you can book tickets online.

 With 200 people living on the island, Inis Meáin has the smallest population of the three Aran Islands.
-Predominantly Irish speaking, you can immerse yourself in traditional culture while getting back to nature.
-It’s the least visited of the Aran Islands but with beach swims, scenic diving spots, ancient ruins and traditional music sessions in the Teach Ósta pub, you’ll find plenty to do.
+Since the community is predominantly Irish-speaking, you can immerse yourself in traditional culture while getting back to nature here.
+While it’s the least visited of the Aran Islands, it offers beach swims, scenic diving spots, ancient ruins and traditional music sessions in the Teach Ósta pub – which means you’ll find plenty to do.

-Small in size, you can take in the sights by foot, stopping off to admire wildflowers or going for a swim by the old port, but if you really want to get to know the island, you can rent a bike.
+The island is small in size, so you can take in the sights by foot, stopping off to admire wildflowers or going for a swim by the old port.
+But if you really want to get to know the island, you can rent a bike.
 Close to the prehistoric stone fort of Dún Chonchúir is the holiday cottage of the playwright JM Synge, who is said to have drawn inspiration for The Playboy of the Western World here.
-The 300-year-old Teach Synge is now open to the public as a library and a museum.
-Synge’s Chair was a cherished writing spot of the author and with views that overlook the island’s “puffing holes”, where sea water rushes in through a series of natural channels in the cliffs to create a spray, it’s no surprise as to why.
+The 300-year-old Teach Synge cottage is now open to the public as a library and a museum.
+Synge’s chair was a writing spot the author cherished, thanks to its views that overlook the island’s “puffing holes,” where sea water rushes in through a series of natural channels in the cliffs to create a spray, it’s no surprise as to why.

 Elsewhere on the island, you can view stained glass windows from the studio of renowned artist Harry Clarke in the Mary Immaculate Church or pick up a traditional Aran sweater from Inis Meain Knitwear.